mfaani/mfaani/content/posts/clean-codes/refactoring-tips.md

 Once I push up my code for code-review, I remove the todos I wrote.

+- The first step to refactor is to create a ticket.
+Then Spike.
+Then create more tickets.
+Try to break it down.
 - If needed write down the new signature.
 - Do refactor incrementally.
 - The bigger the codebase is, the more time it takes for you to come up with a good architecture.
 Often the code-change is very little, but just coming up with the correct mindset and steps take time.
 Might need to re-do your refactor.
 It's totally fine to refactor your refactored code again.
 Make sure you communicate to your team members that a lot of time is needed.